 cooking and light housework

 walking the dogs

 gardening and planting if the weather allows

-At the farm it will be a warm, dry private caravan which is situated in a barn.
+At the farm a dry private caravan which is situated in a barn.
 There is a hot water shower in the house and a basic kitchen with washing machine but the main part of the house is not yet habitable.

 I go into Vire for coffee and to use the internet as it's not connected to the property.
-From Vire we can visit Granville and Mont St Michel amongst other places.
+From Vire we can visit Granville and Mont St Michel amongst other places if there is time.

 Work clothes/walking/work boots/wellies and old clothes will be needed as visitors will get dirty.
 We will provide work gloves, any necessary protective clothing (i.e. minding the bonfire) and tools.